-Being outward focused is one thing, but knowing ‘how’ to bring more people in is another.
+Being outward focused is one thing, but knowing how to get more people in church is another.

 That’s why today we’re going to look at the practical steps and strategies that hundreds of other churches have taken to grow their churches.

 Along with some tools and resources you can use to take your church forward.

 Right before we jump into the tried and tested ways to get more people through your church doors, please just indulge me for a second and let me share with you two quick, important caveats:

 You already know this right?

 God wants your church grow, not just in attendance on a Sunday, but in influence in your local community, in lives being transformed and in the quality of disciples being raised.

 He wants your church to grow in love and community, in worship and in the Word.

 b) Identify the types of people you want your church to reach.